YushiYoshida/GVC_ERPT_JPN_Industries/README.md

 ISIC_TradePrice.m ... constructs a weighted unit-value price for the industry level, combined with value-added variables, labor costs, and consumer price index.
 In the end, it produced the dataset in Excel format.

+The other two Matlab codes are auxiliaries, only used by the main Matlab code 'ISIC_TradePrice.m'

+The problem with uploading Japanese trade data files before 2008 is not currently fixed yet (March 07, 2025); there are over 1,000 files.